dfinity/candid/spec/Candid-Motoko.md

  * Abstract Motoko types are not in the domain of `e`

- * The translation produces IDL functions without parameter names.
-But both the IDL and Motoko conveniently support non-significant  names in parameter lists.
+ * The translation produces Candid functions without parameter names.
+But both Candid and Motoko conveniently support non-significant  names in parameter lists.
 These are essentially comments, and do not affect, for example, the type section in a message, so it is not necessary to specify them here.

-   But tooling (e.g. `moc` exporting an IDL from an Motoko type) is of course free to use any annotations in the Motoko type (or even names from pattern in function definitions) also in the exported IDL.
+   But tooling (e.g. `moc` exporting Candid from an Motoko type) is of course free to use any annotations in the Motoko type (or even names from pattern in function definitions) also in the exported Candid file.

  * The soundness of the Motoko type system, when it comes to higher-order use of actor and function references, relies on
    ```
    ∀ t1 t2 : dom(e), t1 <: t2 ⟹ e(t1) <: e(t2)
    ```
-   In other words: Motoko subtyping must be contained in IDL subtyping.
+   In other words: Motoko subtyping must be contained in Candid subtyping.

  * There is no way to produce `float32`.
    Importing interfaces that contain `float32` types fails.